-- i.
-Revenue is measured at fair value of the consideration received or receivable which the Company expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties..
+i.
+Revenue is measured at fair value of the consideration received or receivable which the Company expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties.
 The Company recognises revenue when the amount of revenue can be reliably measured and when the Company satisfies a performance obligation by transferring a promised good or service to the customer, which is when the customer obtains control of the good or service.
 A performance obligation may be satisfied at a point in time or over time.
-The amount of revenue recognised is the amount allocated to the satisfied performance obligation. - ii.
-Track Access Charges iii.
-Interest Income exactly discounts the estimated future cash receipts through the expected life of the financial instrument or a shorter period, where appropriate to the net carrying amount of the financial asset.
-The EIR is computed basis the expected cash flows by considering all the contractual terms of the financial instrument.
-The calculation includes all fees, transaction costs, and all other premiums or discounts paid or received between parties to the contract that are an integral part of the effective interest rate.
+The amount of revenue recognised is the amount allocated to the satisfied performance obligation.

+ii.
+Track Access Charges

 The Company is engaged in the business of design, construction, operation, repair and maintenance of the Freight Corridor and earns revenue from track access charges which are recognised over time.
-Presently Indian Railway is sole user.
+Presently Indian Railways is sole user.